North Korea Drops Nuclear Bomb On US City In Propaganda Video Of WW3 Simulation

 “It flies as quickly as a flash of lightning to challenge imperialism.”

-The performance was attended by the elder Kim’s grandson and current dictator, Kim Jong Un.
+The performance was attended by the elder Kim’s grandson and current dictator, Kim Jong-un.
 The musical show marked the birth anniversary of founding father, Kim Il-sung.

-The state-run news agency, KCNA, reported on the ending of the elaborate performance. “… All the performers and participants in the military parade broke into enthusiastic cheers of ‘hurrah!'”
+The state-run news agency, KCNA, reported on the ending of the elaborate performance.

+“… All the performers and participants in the military parade broke into enthusiastic cheers of ‘hurrah!'”

 The propaganda video was released as tensions continued to rise between Kim Jong-un’s isolated country and the United States.